9tigerio/db2rest/README.md

 ### 1. Install Docker

+In order to download Docker desktop browse to this [link](https://www.docker.com/get-started/).
+This page then shows options to download Docker for Mac, Windows and Linux.
+Please click on the link as per your operating system (OS) to start the download.
-Docker can be downloaded from the link [here](https://www.docker.com/get-started/) based on your operating system (OS).
-After download is completed, follow the steps outlined [here]https://docs.docker.com/desktop/ as per your OS, to install Docker desktop.
+After download is completed, follow the steps outlined [here]https://docs.docker.com/desktop/ pertinent to your OS, to install and test Docker desktop.

 ### 2. Run DB2Rest